A oven dutch baby pancake with a delicious apple twist!

 - ¼ teaspoon cinnamon

-- Preheat oven to 400 degrees F. Place cast iron skillet or other baking dish in oven as it preheats.
+- Preheat oven to 400 degrees F. Place 8 or 9-inch cast iron skillet or other baking dish in oven as it preheats.

-- Put the butter in to skillet and return to the oven.
-Meanwhile, in a bowl, whisk together the eggs, flour, milk, and salt.
-Once butter is melted, remove skillet from the oven and, working quickly, sprinkle the sugar and cinnamon over the butter.
+- Put the butter into skillet and return to the oven.
+Meanwhile, in a bowl, whisk together the eggs, flour, milk, salt, brown sugar and cinnamon.
+Once butter is melted, remove from oven and brush butter up the sides of the pan so it's well covered.
 Arrange the apples in the skillet and pour the batter over the top.

 - Return the skillet to the oven and bake until puffed and golden, about 25-30 minutes.
-Serve immediately.
+Serve immediately with the apple cider syrup.

 This page contains affiliate links, which provide me a small percentage of all purchases made through them.